How to Use Google Analytics

 Blogs and Content Sites: Monitor page views, engagement metrics, and traffic sources to enhance content strategies.

-Account Creation: Set up a Google Analytics account by navigating to and following the registration process.
+Account Creation: Set up a Google Analytics account by navigating to Google Analytics and following the registration process.

 section of your website's HTML to start collecting data.